mosets/docs/fields.md

 	%B %Y

 ### Listings {#fieldtype-listings}
 Listings field type allows you to create a special type of custom fields that shows other listings from your directory.
-You can choose customize the custom field to show the listings with images and/or any of their custom fields.
+You can customize the custom field to show the listings with images and/or any of their custom fields.
 This field type is great when you want to show related listings.

 Listings custom fields are not searchable.